jonathandumas/ENVT3065-sustainability-and-challenges/README.md

 - When: October - December 2021, Friday 8:00 AM - 12 AM (to be confirmed)
 - Classroom: Lectures are live and will be recorded and available on [Youtube]().

+WARNING: the links of the pdf of the presentations are not yet available.
+COMING SOON :)

 ## Agenda

 | Date | Topic |